algorandfoundation/specs/dev/crypto.md

 The state proof scheme requires a commitment to a dense array of participants, in some well-defined order.
 In order to grantee this property, Algorand uses Vector Commitment.
-Leaf hashing is done in the following manner: \newline
+Leaf hashing is done in the following manner:

 _leaf_ = hash("spp" || _Weight_ || _KeyLifeTime_ || _StateProofPK_) for each online participant.

 where:

-- _Weight_ is a 64-bit integer represents the participant's weight in MicroAlgos
+- _Weight_ is a 64-bit, little-endian integer represents the participant's weight in MicroAlgos

-- _KeyLifeTime_ is a 64-bit constant integer with value of 256
+- _KeyLifeTime_ is a 64-bit, little-endian constant integer with value of 256

 - _StateProofPK_ is a 512-bit represents the participant's merkle signature scheme commitment.